PaaS-TA/paas-ta-container-platform-guide-eng/use-guide/source-control/paas-ta-container-platform-source-control-use-guide.md

 <br>

 ### <div id='3.2.1'/> 3.2.1.
 Manage My Account
-Describes the information retrieving and managing of a specific user using the container platform source control service.
+This menu describes the information retrieving and managing of a specific user using the container platform source control service.

 <br>